sgmurphy/wordpress-plugins/ai-engine/readme.txt

 * Add: Implemented additional_instructions for contextual guidance in assistants and memory for default EnvID.
 * Fix: Corrected issues with image downloading from URLs and Local Download functionality.
 * Update: Streamlined embeddings environment with support for context and updates to models and vectors table.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.1.6 (2024/01/20) =
 * Update: Pinecone servers.